sandbox-bio/sandbox.bio/src/content/datepro-04-task-repetition/steps/Step03.md

 We should note that the last line now includes the `xargs` and `curl` commands, and the `$ID` variable.
 This new variable is created in the first line to contain the first value given as argument (`$1`).
 So, every time we mention `$ID` in the script we are mentioning the first value given as argument.
-This avoids ambiguity in cases where `$1` is used for other purposes.Since the preceding character of `$ID` is an underscore (`_`), we have to add a backslash (`\`) before it.
+This avoids ambiguity in cases where `$1` is used for other purposes.
+Since the preceding character of `$ID` is an underscore (`_`), we have to add a backslash (`\`) before it.
 The second line uses the rm command to remove any files that were downloaded in a previous execution.
 We also now added two comments after